NCERT Solutions for Class 11 Biology Chapter 3 - Plant Kingdom

 Answer:

-Protonema- It refers to the creeping, green, branched, often filamentous structure which is formed directly after the germination of a moss spore.
+Protonema- It refers to the creeping, green, branched, often filamentous structure that is formed directly after the germination of a moss spore.
 It represents the first stage in the life cycle of moss.
 Protonema is short-lived, and it grows prostrate on the surface.
 Protonema bears rhizoids for the absorption of materials.

 Question 8.
 Explain briefly the following terms with suitable examples